PHOTOS: Drummers, well-wishers throng residence of ‘next-in-line’ to Olubadan stool

 According to the linear arrangement of ascension to the throne of Olubadan, Ladoja is believed to be next in line after the late Oba Olakulehin, who emerged as the 43rd Olubadan from the Military Line.

-While mourners are at the palace of the late Olubadan, well-wishers throng the residence of Lad
+While mourners are at the palace of the late Olubadan, well-wishers throng the residence of Ladoja, who is currently out of the city.

+ALSO READ: Olubadan: 6 things you should know about Obaship system in Ibadan

-Recall that Ladoja, in August 2024, accepted to become a crown-wearing Oba as he received a beaded crown from the Olubadan of Ibadan land, Oba Owolabi Olakulehin.
+Recall that Ladoja, in August 2024, accepted to become a crown-wearing Oba after a a long-term legal battle and subsequently received a beaded crown from the Olubadan of Ibadan land, Oba Owolabi Olakulehin.

 Tribune Online reports that Oba Owolabi Olakulehin, who ascended the throne in July 2024, died in the early hours of Monday, July 7, 2025, after spending a year on the throne.